grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 With his head above the sail of the _Gnat_, Shakes could see what the monstrous black sub was planning.
 He lowered himself down to sit in the _Gnat's_ control seat and pulled the sail hatch closed above his head and sealed it.
 He opened the valves to flood the _Gnat's_ ballast.

 He started counting to himself.
 He lit a cigarette, sucked on it for a second, and then left it propped between his fingers as he used the same hand to give the boat some more throttle.
-The _Gnat_ picked up speed as it dove, the low sail leaving a thin wake that petered out to nothing as it sank under the surface of the brown water.
+The _Gnat_ picked up speed as it dove, the low sail leaving a small v of a wake that shrank away to nothing as it sank silently under the surface of the brown water.

 Through the viewport of the sail, Shakes could see nothing but sludgy brown water ahead.
 He steered the boat on his mental time count and instinct, and a subconscious sense of the mathematics involved in the intercept course he planned.

 Far faster than he had anticipated, a black wall arose before him.

-With a last-second hope that he was the charging sub with the ram, and not some random dock, he thrust the throttle lever all the way forward to its stop.
+With a last-second hope that he was in fact charging the _Grackle_, and not some random dock, he thrust the throttle lever all the way forward to its stop.

 He sucked in a deep breath, and from his diaphragm put all he could into his battle cry: "Ramming speed!"
 He stuck the cigarette back between his lips.
 Staring intently out the viewport and with his mouth half-closed, he said, "I always wanted to fucking say that."

 The electric motor whined with a pitch that pierced right to the center of Shakes' head.
-With a last burst of speed, the bow of the _Gnat_ smashed straight into the looming black underwater wall.
+With its last burst of speed, the bow of the _Gnat_ smashed into the looming black underwater wall.

+[//]: # (----- invisible character break)

 From the sail of the _Prospect_ Percy had watched the _Gnat_ back behind her boat's stern, and then plow forward and dive.
 That was the last she saw of the _Gnat_ because the water was so brown and silted.
 The _Grackle_ was just starting to come around to an angle where they could maintain the speed they had gained moving up the channel and still drive into the turnaround bay.
 The ram turned towards the _Prospect_, and just as they had the angle set so the ram would split the rear quarter of the _Prospect_ -- just as Percy was imagining the crazy fully-uniformed sub commander giving the order to put on a turn of the throttle -- the sickening low crunching sound of an underwater collision came up to her ears, and she watched the bow of the ramming sub divert away from the bay, and back into the channel.
 As the big submarine came around it took on an unnatural list to one side, its sail hanging clean out over the water.
 Percy knew immediately what Shakes had done to save them.
 The sub with the ram carved an awkward path, its forward momentum carrying it up the channel until the ram on the bow collided with a cargo platform, which split in two, a splintering crack widening along the sharp line of the ram.
 The _Grackle_ ground its way to a stop there.